Stock market today: Wall Street climbs to the edge of another milestone as S&P 500 nears 5,000

-NEW YORK (AP) — The S&P 500 is threatening to top the 5,000 level for the first time on Wednesday as Ford Motor, Chipotle Mexican Grill and other big stocks climb following their latest earnings reports.
+NEW YORK (AP) — Wall Street rose to the edge of another record-breaking milestone Wednesday as Ford Motor, Chipotle Mexican Grill and other big stocks climbed following their latest earnings reports.

-The S&P 500 was up 0.9% in late trading at 4,998 and on track to return to a record.
-The Dow Jones Industrial Average was 189 points higher, or 0.5%, with a little more than an hour remaining in trading, and the Nasdaq composite was up 1%.

 Underneath the surface, though, were still some very sharp moves.
-New York Community Bancorp went from an initial gain to a steep loss of 14% and back to a gain of 5.4%.
-It's the latest dizzying swing for the bank, which is still down nearly 60% since rattling investors across the industry last week with a surprise loss.
+New York Community Bancorp went from an initial gain to a steep loss of 14% and back to a gain of 6.7%.
+It's the latest dizzying swing for the bank, which is still down by more than half since rattling investors across the industry last week with a surprise loss.

-It’s struggling with challenges related to its acquisition of Signature Bank, which was one of the banks that collapsed in last year’s mini-crisis for the industry.
-But New York Community Bancorp is also feeling pain from a problem dogging banks worldwide: weakness in commercial real estate.
+The bank is struggling with challenges related to its acquisition of Signature Bank, which was one of the banks that collapsed in last year’s mini-crisis for the industry.
+But New York Community Bancorp is also feeling pain from a problem dogging all kinds of banks worldwide: weakness in commercial real estate.

-Wall Street was also trying to game out potential impacts from an announcement that ESPN, Fox and Warner Bros.
+Wall Street was also trying to game out the impacts from an announcement that ESPN, Fox and Warner Bros.
 Discovery are planning to launch a streaming platform for sports.
-Many details are still to be worked out, as is how it will impact prices for broadcasting rights with sports leagues.
+Many details are still to be worked out, as is how the deal will impact prices for broadcasting rights with sports leagues.
 But fuboTV, a streaming service that offers sports, fell 22.7%.

-In the bond market, Treasury yields were holding relatively steady.
-The yield on the 10-year Treasury edged up to 4.10% from 4.09% late Tuesday.
-It’s been on a jagged run recently as signals of a remarkably resilient economy force traders to push back forecasts for when the Federal Reserve may cut interest rates.
+In the bond market, Treasury yields held relatively steady.
+The yield on the 10-year Treasury edged up to 4.11% from 4.09% late Tuesday following its latest auction.
+Bonds have been on a jagged run recently as signals of a remarkably resilient economy force traders to push back forecasts for when the Federal Reserve may cut interest rates.

 While a delay in rate cuts hurts the stock market, strong economic data also carry an upside for investors.
 They should mean stronger profits for companies.
-Those hopes have helped stocks build on their big rally, which began in October initially with hopes that inflation had cooled enough for the Fed to consider cutting rates.
+Such hopes have helped stocks build on their breakneck rally, which began in October, supplanting earlier hopes that a cooldown in inflation could mean imminent cuts to rates.

 In stock markets abroad, indexes were modestly lower in Europe and mixed in Asia.

-Note: This story has been corrected to say the U.S, government auctioned $42 billion of 10-year Treasurys Wednesday, not $42 trillion.